Picture of Alexander Brazie

 3. IGDA Discord

 The IGDA (International Game Developer’s Association) is an organization that promotes the careers of game developers from all disciplines, from design to art to QA.
-Membership gets full access to their resources.
+Membership gives full access to their resources.
 The organization offers discounts on events, such as the DICE summit and the GDC.
-The IGDA hosts an extensive resource library including resources for marketing, promotion, legal concerns, publishing, and game design itself.
+The IGDA hosts an extensive library including resources for marketing, promotion, legal concerns, publishing, and game design itself.

 IGDA offers resources from devs in your community